 Spiceland is a tiny town located in the state of Indiana.
 With a population of 955 people and just one neighborhood, Spiceland is the 327th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Spiceland is generally considered to be a blue-collar town.
-52.51% of the Spiceland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Spiceland, you'll notice that it is more blue-collar than most other communities in America.
+52.51% of Spiceland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Spiceland is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Spiceland who work in sales jobs (9.62%), healthcare suport services (5.61%), and healthcare (5.61%).

 Overall, Spiceland’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.